Rishi-prog731/eHealth/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to our project.
-Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
+Thank you for your interest in contributing to my project.
+Whether it's a bug report, new feature, correction, or additional documentation, I greatly value feedback and contributions from my community.

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify us via our [Glitch](https://glitch.com/edit/#!/scribbleleap).
-Please do **not** create a public GitHub issue.
+If you discover a potential security issue in this project we ask that you notify me via my e-mail.
+Please do create a public GitHub issue if you see fit.

 ## Reporting Bugs/Feature Requests